-By August 2022, the College will have:
+By August 2023, the College will have:

 - High expectations and strong classroom management will enable our focus to be on improving still further the quality of teaching and learning and raising achievement.
-Therefore, we aim for greater consistency in classroom management with raised standards, higher expectations and further reduction in low-level disruption for all pupils, with a particular focus on those who are disadvantaged.
+Therefore, we aim for greater consistency in classroom management with raised standards, higher expectations for all and further reduction in low-level disruption for all pupils, with a particular focus on those who are disadvantaged.

 - By promoting an enhanced celebratory culture for staff and pupils, improving still further the quality of teaching and developing positive pupils’ attitudes toward learning and behaviour for learning, we will better address passivity and lack of engagement, in turn leading to greater pupil confidence and potentially a more prevalent ‘thirst for learning’.

 - A whole school approach to modelling and valuing politeness, courtesy and kindness will support the development of all pupils as positive members of our community.